This article covers how to clean install Windows 10 in an attempt to address serious problems with your computer.

 Windows 10 System Requirements

-Before performing a clean Install Windows 10 first make sure your computer hardware meets the minimum system requirements to install windows 10.
+Before Installing windows 10 on new hard drive or performing a clean Install Windows 10 first make sure your computer hardware meets the minimum system requirements.

 - Processor: 1 gigahertz (GHz) or faster processor or SoC.